 First Exposures, a project of Tides Center, is an “at-will” and equal opportunity employer.
 Applicants and employees shall not be discriminated against because of race, religion, sex, national origin, ethnicity, age, mental or physical disability, sexual orientation, gender (including pregnancy and gender expression) identity, color, marital status, veteran status, medical condition, or any other classification protected by federal, state, or local law or ordinance.
 Reasonable accommodation will be made so that qualified disabled applicants may participate in the application process.
 Please advise First Exposures/Tides Center in writing of special needs at the time of application.

 Job Categories: Arts and Culture.
 Job Types: Part-Time.
-Job Tags: education, instructor, photography, and teaching.
+Job Tags: education, photography, and teaching.
 States: California.